Choose date & timeClose ✕

 (b) The risk of re-offending is considered minimal and;

-(c) The offender has provided Crosscountry with exceptional mitigation against prosecution or in the opinion of the Head of Revenue & Security or the Prosecution Agents it is not in the public interest to prosecute and;
+(c) The offender has provided CrossCountry with exceptional mitigation against prosecution or in the opinion of the Revenue Protection Manager or the Prosecution Agents it is not in the public interest to prosecute and;

 (d) The offender agrees to pay the administrative costs incurred in the processing of the case file.

-Note: Depending on the circumstances of each case, Crosscountry reserves the right to proceed to prosecution without issuing a Warning Letter.
+Note: Depending on the circumstances of each case, CrossCountry reserve the right to proceed to prosecution without issuing a Warning Letter.

 a) There is sufficient evidence to pursue a prosecution